laurelherting/lmh-headspace/AWS/security.md

   * huge NoSQL database, a lot of IOPS?
     * Provisioned IOPS SSD
     * Not GP2

+* Q: AWS services to use if you'd like to be notified when you have crossed a billing threshold?
+* A: budgets and cloudWatch

 * read Shared Responsibility Model before exam: http://aws.amazon.com/compliance/shared-responsibility-model/